A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

-This course introduces the materials, methods, and tools of oil painting while students develop observational skills.
-Demonstrations on stretching canvas, laying out a palette, working with various paint application techniques, and color mixing provide students with the fundamentals of the medium and a strong foundation for future work.
+This course introduces students to materials, methods, and tools used in oil painting while helping them develop observational skills.
+Demonstrations will cover stretching canvas, setting up a palette, applying different painting techniques, and mixing colors.
+These sessions provide a solid foundation in the fundamentals of oil painting, preparing students for future projects.

 Class Number